drc-cs/FALL24-CS326/lectures/L02_data_sources/slides.md

 <!--s-->

 ## Data Sources | BYOD (Bring Your Own Data)
 Collecting data yourself is common in academia and industry.
-But be careful!
+But you need to be careful.

 <div class = "col-wrapper">
 <div class = "c1" style = "width: 70%;">